mikaelvesavuori/bitbucket-ci-demo/README.md

 The ideal use seems to be to use an application password, instead of any personal credentials.

 To do this, first [create an app password](https://bitbucket.org/account/settings/app-passwords/).
-You will need the token (password) and your Bitbucket username ([you can see it in the Account Settings page](https://bitbucket.org/account/settings/); it'snot your email!) for authenticating.
+You will need the token (password) and your Bitbucket username ([you can see it in the Account Settings page](https://bitbucket.org/account/settings/); it's not your email!) for authenticating.

 ## Example call to API